DBS and Occupational Health Check Guidance

 You will receive a link by email noreply@heales.com, from our OH provider, Heales Medical.
 You must complete this questionnaire and submit it as soon as possible.

-If no health condition has been declared a Fitness Certificate will be generated and your course entry requirement cleared, resulting in an Occupational health check no longer being a barrier for enrolment.
+If no health condition has been declared a Course Clearance email will be generated and your course entry requirement cleared, resulting in your Occupational health check no longer being a barrier for enrolment.
 Please be advised you will need to ensure all other course entry requirements are met before you will be able to progress to enrolment.

 If you have declared a health condition on your health questionnaire, this will be triaged by a medical professional and Heales Medical will contact you directly.
-This may be to arrange either a telephone call or a face-to-face appointment to discuss this further
+This may be to arrange either a telephone call or a face-to-face appointment to discuss this further.
+If you are unable to attend your appointment it is your responsibility to notify Heales Medical and inform them in good time.

 If you are unable to obtain and submit your vaccination evidence then please do not worry, as you will be invited to a scheduled future vaccination session.
 The nurses will administer a blood test which will denote what you are or are not immune to.
 Upon receipt of your blood results, vaccinations will be provided accordingly.